Legal aid in proceedings in France

 You are alone in your tax home

-You can benefit from full legal aid (100%) if your reference tax income and the value of your movable and immovable assets do not exceed the following ceilings:
+You can benefit from full legal aid (100%) if your reference tax income and the value of your movable and immovable assets do not exceed the following limits:

 • Reference tax income: €12,957(or 1,546,173 Pacific francs)